 I can’t speak to the issue of what we should do with Lansdowne Park or whether a snow dump in Kanata should be the home to a new MLS team.
-But I can answer the question—why is Scotiabank Place where it is?
+But I can answer the question—why Canadian Tire Centre is where it is?

 I get asked that question a lot.
-Why isn’t Scotiabank Place (SBP) at… (pick one) Lebreton Flats, Lansdowne Park, in Orleans somewhere along Highway 174, at South Keys, at Lac Leamy in Gatineau or right downtown like the Bell Centre in Montréal or the Air Canada Centre in TO.
+Why isn’t Canadian Tire Centre (CTC) at… (pick one) Lebreton Flats, Lansdowne Park, in Orleans somewhere along Highway 174, at South Keys, at Lac Leamy in Gatineau or right downtown like the Bell Centre in Montréal or the Air Canada Centre in TO.

 All of these locations were ones we looked at from 1987 to 1989 before we decided on the current location for the Palladium—in Kanata along Highway 417 with its ‘own’ interchange.

-First, here are a few observations that came primarily from Gino Rossetti, the Detroit-based architect who was the architect-of-record for the Palladium and who pioneered the concept of consecutive rings of suites with his successful first effort at stadium and arena design—the Palace of Auburn Hills where the Detroit Pistons play.
+First, here are a few observations that came primarily from Gino Rossetti, the Detroit-based architect who was the architect-of-record for the Palladium (the first name for CTC) and who pioneered the concept of consecutive rings of suites with his successful first effort at stadium and arena design—the Palace of Auburn Hills where the Detroit Pistons play.
 A city needs an arena site that has:

 1. A large horizontal surface for parking;

 2. A site that is not less than 85 acres and preferably 100;